aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

 Workshop attendence at either of the conferences is by application to this site: [SISRIS WORKSHOP REGISTRATION](https://tntech.co1.qualtrics.com/jfe/form/SV_bKrV3uJMACTDIkS).
-The SISRIS workshop at the Association of Southeastern Biologists conference will be held **Friday March 25, 2023**.
-The SISRIS workshop at Botany2023 will be held on **Sunday July 23, 2023**.
-Details about the workshop schedule and pre-workshop preparation are included below.
+Please complete the pre-workshop homework before attending.

-All conference participants may attend the invited symposium.
+Sympsosium attendence is open to all conference participants.
 Confirmed invited speakers and their titles are posted below.
 Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

 # Workshops